-When I got married, I changed my last name to my husband's.
-Now we are getting divorced and I want to change back to my maiden name, how do I do that?
+I took my spouse's last name.
+Now we are getting divorced, and I want to change it to my prior name.
+How do I do that?

-The process varies by jurisdiction, but in most states, it's pretty easy to request the divorce court judge to enter a formal order changing your name after divorce.
-If your divorce is finalized and contains a court order regarding your name change, that serves as an official record of your name change.
+The name change process varies by jurisdiction.
+In most states, you can request that the divorce court enter a formal order to change your name.
+A court order changing from your married name to your prior name is an official record of your name change.

 What if the divorce decree does not contain an order changing my name?

-Under current laws and trends, a court may order a child's name to be changed to the mother's maiden name when it is clear that doing so is in the best interest of the child.
-Courts will look to a number of factors when making this decision such as:
+The court may order a name change to the parent's prior name when it is clear that doing so is in the child's best interest.
+Courts will look at many factors when making this decision, such as:

-- How long the child has used the father's (or other spouse's) name
+- How long has the child used the other parent's name

-- Any negative impacts that the child would suffer if the name change was ordered
+- Any negative impacts that the child would suffer from a name change

-- Any benefits to changing the name (such as the mother re-marrying)
+- Any benefits to changing the name, such as the parent re-marrying

 Does it cost anything to change my name?

-Consider Getting Professional Legal Help with Your Divorce
+Getting a Divorce?
+Consider Getting Professional Legal Advice

 The emotional toll of splitting a family makes divorce proceedings an even more complex process.
 A family law attorney can help you overcome these challenges, including changing your last name.